amzn/distance-assistant/README.md

 1. log in as provision/changeme
 2. Pull up a terminal window (Ctrl+Alt+T); or waffle, search for terminal

+### Download, clone, or copy this Repository to the Device

+Download or copy the data from this github repository onto the device.

 ### Install Ansible: